 Stay In Touch: Like us and stay in touch with the community on Facebook

-Join The Cause: Our fundraising page will be live in December.
-You can set up an online fundraising page as an individual, raise $200 minimum in donations, and show up on March 15 and/or 16 ready to rock the Ridge – your way.
+Join The Cause: Our fundraising page is now Live.
+You can set up an online fundraising page as an individual, raise $200 minimum in donations, and show up on March 13 and/or 14 ready to rock the Ridge – your way.

 Taos Community Foundation: Taos Community Foundation (TCF) is a 501 (c) 3 nonprofit serving Taos and western Colfax Counties.
 TCF hosts the Emergency Medicines Fund for Community Health, along with other funds that benefit community and basic needs.
 For more information about Taos Community Foundation, please visit www.taoscf.org or call (575) 737-9300.